 Lane conducted a “traffic stop” since Floyd was in a vehicle with its engine running.
-Here, Lane questioned Floyd as to whether he had been using drugs after noticing foam streaming from Floyd’s mouth.
+Lane questioned Floyd whether he had been using drugs after noticing foam streaming from Floyd’s mouth.
 After Lane told Floyd he was under arrest for the criminal felony of using counterfeit currency, Floyd became aggressive and demonstrated he wished to flee.

-This event is when prosecutors allege Chauvin pulled Floyd away from the squad car, and:
+This event is when prosecutors allege Chauvin pulled Floyd away from the squad car and:

 “Mr. Floyd went to the ground face down and still handcuffed.”

 Prosecutors say officer Kueng secured Floyd by his backside as Officer Lane held down the gigantic man’s legs.
 Officer Chauvin used his left knee to pin Floyd down by his neck as additional calls for officer assistance were made.
-By this time, bystanders showed up with smartphones and yelled at police for trying to arrest Floyd.
+By this time, bystanders showed up with smartphones and yelled at the police for trying to arrest Floyd.

-“Floyd tested positive for 11 ng/mL of fentanyl — which is a synthetic opioid pain reliever — and 19 ng/mL of methamphetamine, or meth, though it’s unclear by what method the intoxicants got into his bloodstream or for what reasons.”
+“Floyd tested positive for 11 ng/mL of fentanyl — a synthetic opioid pain reliever — and 19 ng/mL of methamphetamine, or meth, though it’s unclear by what method the intoxicants got into his bloodstream or for what reasons.”

 In other words, Snopes finally admits Floyd had meth in his body, but since Floyd was such a giant, it’s questionable whether “he was high.”
 The video footage inside the liquor store and witnesses who saw everything and not just part of the interaction all say Floyd appeared to be wasted on narcotics.

-The supposedly neutral Snopes goes on to quote an opinion editorial piece from Scientific American, for the proposition that:
+The supposedly neutral Snopes goes on to quote an opinion editorial piece from Scientific American for the proposition that:

-However, that evidence, of course, is a "Voices | Opinion" piece, titled:
+However, that evidence is a Voices | Opinion Piece titled: